hpi-schul-cloud/cui/README.md

 2. Authorization for Actions

 ### Session Management & Authorization
 Session Management and Authorization for Actions come hand in hand.
-Session Management is an important feature for every online service especially chat bots and therfore every session should be time-boxed.
+Session Management is an important feature for every online service especially chat bots and therefore every session should be time-boxed.
 At the end of each session the user needs to authorize once again.
 This is on the one hand an important aspect for the actions which the bot wants to perform.
-For example in order to change the email-address of the user, the bots needs to have the permission to access the users settings.
-On the other hand it is a necessary security feature to limit the bots access to certain commands and prevent unwanted actions.
+For example, in order to change the email-address of the user, the bots needs to have the permission to access the users settings.
+On the other hand, it is a necessary security feature to limit the bots access to certain commands and prevent unwanted actions.